DispatchMe/slate/source/index.html.md

 draft | A tentative appointment.
-May be missing information scheduled | The appointment is scheduled enroute | The technician is on the way in_progress | The technician has arrived and has started the work complete | The appointment is finished canceled | The appointment has been canceled
+May be missing information scheduled | The appointment is scheduled enroute | The technician is on the way started | The technician has arrived and has started the work complete | The appointment is finished canceled | The appointment has been canceled